Men kept as 'slaves' in remote Scottish hotel

 And far from the promised salary, Azad was told he would be paid only $125 per week, with the shortfall made up later -- but, according to the documents, he was not even paid that.

-Even once the men realised the harsh reality of their situation, they felt unable to leave.
-They felt bound to their Arefin, having paid him thousands of dollars for sponsorship visas, and Azad felt that, as their sponsor, Arefin had power over them.
+Even once the men realized the harsh reality of their situation, they felt unable to leave.
+They felt bound to Arefin, having paid him thousands of dollars for sponsorship visas, and Azad felt that, as their sponsor, Arefin had power over them.

 Azad told CNN: "[Arefin] had the sponsorship license, he could do anything and he used to always show us this.
 'If you don't do this, I can cancel [the sponsorship] and you have to move back and you may be illegal and the police will arrest you.'